Practices and awareness of pharmacovigilance in ALERT hospital, Addis Ababa, Ethiopia, a pilot study

 Despite practicing PV activities, Ethiopia is known by ADR underreport [14], poor awareness and knowledge of PV [16,17].
 The knowledge, awareness, and practices of health professionals at health facilities are critical in achieving the aim of PV.
 However, many studies showed poor awareness and practices of PV at health facilities lead to underreporting.
 In Ethiopia, little effort was made to assess the level of PV practices and internal and external factors hindering the health facilities from practicing PV.
 Thus, this study was focused on the assessment of practice and awareness of PV at selected health facility settings, particularly aimed to answer research questions: how is the awareness of health professionals on PV?
 Is the PV practiced in the hospital and how its system works?
 What were the strengths and weaknesses of, and opportunities and threats to the hospital in practicing PV activities?

 Study setting and period: this study was conducted from September to February 2020 in ALERT hospital, which is located 7km southwest of Addis Ababa, Kolfe Sub-city, on Jimma Road, around Zenebework.
 ALERT was established in 1934.
-ALERT hospital provides both general and specialized health care services which generally structured under departments like; emergency, out-patient, inpatient, rehabilitation-physiotherapy, pharmacy and laboratory services.
+ALERT hospital provides both general and specialized healthcare services which generally structured under departments like; emergency, outpatient, inpatient, rehabilitation-physiotherapy, pharmacy and laboratory services.
 In ALERT hospital, there is established system by which ADRs are assessed and reported.
 Pharmacovigilance activities are undertaken by multi-disciplinary team which is comprised of clinical pharmacists and other clinicians.
 This team detects the occurrence of ADR and assesses ADR if occurred.
-The team performs causality assessment, and identifies whether ADR preventable or not and takes appropriate measures as per guideline.
+The team performs causality assessment, identifies whether ADR preventable or not, and takes appropriate measures as per guidelines.
 Then this team reports suspected ADR to Drug Information Services (DIS).
 Drug Information Services coordinates the overall activities of PV and the DIS focal person overtakes the responsibility and receives reports from all HCWs, compiles, and reports to the National PV Center (NPC), EFDA.

 Study design: concurrent mixed research design was employed, using both quantitative and qualitative data collection techniques.
-Descriptive study design was used for quantitative part and in addition, a qualitative study was undertaken through in-depth interview to assess health care workers´ awareness and factors affecting practicing PV in the hospital.
+Descriptive study design was used for quantitative part and in addition, a qualitative study was undertaken through in-depth interviews to assess healthcare workers´ awareness and factors affecting practicing PV in the hospital.

 Study participants: all health professionals working in clinical care: physicians, nurses, pharmacists, DIS focal persons, and the head of the hospital pharmacy were participants in this study.